pesobreiro/customerDropoutMembership/README.md

 factors affecting membership in a sport club using existing data in a Sport Club.
 The analysis is based on the use of random survival forests in the presence of covariates that do not necessarily satisfy the PH assumption.
-Random Survival Forests does not make the proportional hazards assumption (Ehrlinger, 2016) and has the flexibility to model survivor curves that are of dissimilar shapes for contrasting groups of subjects.
-Random Survival Forest is an extension of Random Forest allowing efficient non-parametric analysis of time to event data (Breiman, 2001).
+Random Survival Forests does not make the proportional hazards assumption [@Ehrlinger_2016] and has the flexibility to model survivor curves that are of dissimilar shapes for contrasting groups of subjects.
+Random Survival Forest is an extension of Random Forest allowing efficient non-parametric analysis of time to event data [@Breiman_2001].
 This characteristics allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fullfill the model assumption.
-It was shown by (Breiman, 2001) that ensemble learning can be further improved by injecting randomization into the base learning process - a method called Random Forests.
+It was shown by @Breiman_2001 that ensemble learning can be further improved by injecting randomization into the base learning process - a method called Random Forests.
-The random survival forest was developed using the package PySurvival (Fotso & Others, 2019) The most relevant variables predicting the dropout are analysed using the log-rank test.
+The random survival forest was developed using the package PySurvival [@Fotso_others_2019].
+The most relevant variables predicting the dropout are analysed using the log-rank test.
 The metric variables are transformed to categorical using the quartiles to provide a statistical comparison of groups.
-The survival analysis was conducted using the package Lifelines (Davidson-Pilon et al., 2017).
+The survival analysis was conducted using the package Lifelines [@Davidson-Pilon_2021].

 # Packages installation